Who We Are

 Our Vision for the Future 2026

-By our 100 year birthday in 2026, we will meet the youth development needs of 50% more kids and teens where they live, resulting in service to 35,000.
+By our 100 year birthday in 2026, we will meet the youth development needs of 50% more kids and teens where they live.

 Our values define how we as an organization think and work strategically with a laser focus on the wellbeing and success of the kids we have the privilege of serving.
 We have the COURAGE to make difficult decisions and protect all we serve.
 We CHALLENGE ourselves and each other to imagine all possibilities.
 We think and act BOLDLY to purposefully grow our mission.

 Boys & Girls Clubs of America’s inception is traced to Hartford, Conn., with the formation of the Dashaway Club in 1860 by several women to serve needy boys in the community.
 The idea spread to other areas of the country, and the first Club to use “Boys Club” in its official title was Boys Club of New York in 1876.
 At this time, the Clubs served only boys.
 In 1906, the existing 50 Clubs joined together to form a national organization known as Boys Clubs of America.
 In 1956, Boys Clubs of America celebrated its 50th anniversary, and President Dwight Eisenhower gave the national organization a Congressional Charter—a rare honor bestowed on only a few non-profit organizations in our country’s history.
 In response to a growing need, the Boys Clubs began to serve girls.
 In 1990, the national organization officially changed its name to Boys & Girls Clubs of America.

 In 1926, Fort Worth Rotary Club launched Panther Boys Club to serve young men in the community.